The Music Center is one of the largest and most highly regarded

 The Music Center requires its employees to be vaccinated against

-New hires working at The Music Center must be fully vaccinated no
+hires working at The Music Center must be fully vaccinated no later

-later than 60 days after hire and until they are fully vaccinated
+than 60 days after hire and until they are fully vaccinated will be

-will be required to submit weekly proof of negative laboratory
+required to submit weekly proof of negative laboratory COVID-19

-COVID-19 test and submit to additional masking and social
+test and submit to additional masking and social distancing

-distancing requirements.
-Please contact The Music Center’s Human
+requirements.
+Please contact The Music Center’s Human Resources

-includes health and welfare benefits, paid vacation and sick days,
+welfare benefits, generous paid vacation and sick days, and 401(k)

 HOW TO APPLY:

-To be fully considered for this position please email your cover
+To be fully considered for the position, please submit a cover